Shinsuke Nakamura: The Artist Collective (2019–2021)

-Championship pursuits (2021–present)
+Championship pursuits (2021–2026)

 On the January 8, 2021, episode of SmackDown, Nakamura competed in a gauntlet match to determine the challenger for the WWE Universal Championship at the Royal Rumble, defeating Rey Mysterio, King Corbin, and Daniel Bryan, the latter of whom he proceeded to shake hands with following Bryan's loss, before he lost to Adam Pearce after being assaulted by champion Roman Reigns and Jey Uso, turning face.

 At Royal Rumble on January 31, Nakamura entered at #7, but was eliminated by King Corbin.
 On the May 14 episode of SmackDown, after losing to Corbin, Nakamura attacked him before stealing his crown, starting a feud between the two.
 The next week, Rick Boogs became an ally of Nakamura, playing the guitar for him during his entrance.
 On the June 18 episode of SmackDown, Nakamura defeated Corbin in a "Battle for the Crown" match to become the new King.
 Now known as "King Nakamura", he defeated Corbin on the July 9 episode of SmackDown to qualify for the Money in the Bank ladder match at the titular event on July 18, which was won by Big E. On the August 13 episode of SmackDown, Nakamura defeated Apollo Crews to win his second Intercontinental Championship.
 He defeated Crews in a rematch on the September 24 episode of SmackDown to retain the title in his only successful defense.
 On the October 8 episode of SmackDown, just prior to the start of the King of the Ring tournament that night, Nakamura relinquished the crown.
 At Survivor Series on November 21, Nakamura defeated United States Champion Damian Priest by disqualification in a champion vs. champion match.
 On the February 18, 2022 (taped February 11) episode of SmackDown, Nakamura lost the title to Sami Zayn, ending his reign at 189 days.

 At Night 1 of WrestleMania 38 on April 2, Boogs and Nakamura faced The Usos for the SmackDown Tag Team Championship in a losing effort.

-After six months away from WWE programming, Nakamura made his return on the April 14, 2023, episode of SmackDown, scoring a victory over Madcap Moss, but was then drafted to the Raw brand during the 2023 WWE Draft, where he turned heel.
-Nakamura wrestled Seth Rollins for the World Heavyweight Championship from Rollins on September 2 at Payback and at Fastlane on October 7 in a Last Man Standing match, but he didn't win the title.
+After six months away from WWE programming, Nakamura made his return on the April 14, 2023, episode of SmackDown, scoring a victory over Madcap Moss, but was then drafted to the Raw brand during the 2023 WWE Draft.
+After weeks of frustration building up throughout the latter half of July, Nakamura eventually snapped and attacked Seth Rollins after a match, turning heel for the first time since 2021.
+Nakamura wrestled Rollins for the World Heavyweight Championship on September 2 at Payback and on October 7 at Fastlane in a Last Man Standing match, but he didn't win the title.